It’s over. Officially. But, now what?

 Some days you’ll need them more than others, but having a go-to list of inspiring, affirming quotes will help refocus you on the positive when you need a pick-me-up.
 Here are a few of my favorite uplifting quotes to help you get started.

-7. Bookmark This
+7. Bookmark this.

 Our team at Hello Divorce has compiled a terrific list of resources for life after separation.
-From co-parenting resources to advice on dating after divorce to travel with kids as a single parent to redecorating, this list will quickly become your new go-to.
+From co-parenting resources to advice on dating after divorce to travel with kids as a single parent to redecorating, this list will quickly become your go-to.

 Maybe you want to go hog wild and stay out until your kiddos wake up.
-Or, maybe it just means that you spend an evening out with friends that inspire or make you laugh.
+Maybe you just want to spend an evening with friends who inspire you or make you laugh.
 Either way, you’ve been through a lot and deserve an evening celebrating the end of one chapter and the beginning of a new (better) version of yourself.

-9. Crush your Post-Divorce Goals with This Worksheet!
+9. Crush your post-divorce goals with this worksheet.

 And speaking of goals, let’s talk #relationshipgoals (when you’re ready).
-This worksheet will help you prepare to introduce your new significant other to your kids and….. your ex.
+This worksheet will help you prepare to introduce your new significant other to your kids … and your ex.